Best air purifier 2024: remove allergens, particles and pollution from your home

 There's a reason why Dyson always make our lists for the best fans, air conditions and purifiers.
 It's simply because they're the best - case in point: the Dyson Purifier Humidify+Cool Formaldehyde.
 This 2023 release from Dyson is a 3-in-1 device that purifies, humidifies and cools, all while looking pretty damn good.

-The Dyson Purifier Humidify+Cool Formaldehyde improves the air quality in your home, cools you down with its impressive airflow and senses, detects and kills bacteria like formaldehyde.
+The Dyson Purifier Humidify+Cool Formaldehyde improves your home's air quality by cooling you down with its strong airflow.
+It also senses, detects and kills bacteria so you can breathe safely.
 While it’s got a pretty high price tag and its screen is a little confusing, it’s deserving of all the praise it gets.

 The best cheap air purifier